 High school football scoreboard: Sept.
 15-16, 2017

-The battle for Champaign takes place tonight when Central and Centennial meet at Tommy Stewart Field.
+The battle for Champaign took place Friday night when Central and Centennial met at Tommy Stewart Field.

-Along with bragging rights between long-time rivals St. Joseph-Ogden and Unity when the Illini Prairie Conference foes meet in Tolono at Hicks Field.
+Along with bragging rights between long-time rivals St. Joseph-Ogden and Unity when the Illini Prairie Conference foes met in Tolono at Hicks Field.

 We will update scores on those two key clashes, along with scores from all the other games taking place in Week 4, right here at our online scoreboard.

+Central showed little difficulty in cruising past Centennial 42-6 to give the Maroons (1-3) their first win of the season, while Centennial (1-3) lost its second straight game.

-Central (0-3) and Centennial (1-2) are both trying to keep their slim playoff hopes alive tonight in Champaign.
-The Chargers knocked off Urbana in Week 2, but lost to Bradley-Bourbonnais in the season opener and fell last Friday to Normal West.
+The Chargers knocked off Urbana in Week 2, but go into Week 5 having lost consecutive Big 12 games to Central and Normal West.

 Central, meanwhile, opened with a loss to Peoria Richwoods at home, followed by two straight road defeats, first at Danville on Sept.
-1 and then last Friday at Bloomington.
+1 and then last Friday at Bloomington, before coach Nate Albaugh's program secured their first win of the season.

 Check out what the Maroons had to say about their season right here

-Unity (3-0) fell from the top spot in the latest Class 3A Associated Press poll after last Friday's close 28-20 win at Prairie Central, but the Rockets are still No. 1 in our area poll.
-SJ-O (2-1) is trying to avoid a two-game losing streak after falling 59-39 to Bloomington Central Catholic last Friday.
+Unity fell from the top spot in the latest Class 3A Associated Press poll after last Friday's close 28-20 win at Prairie Central, but the Rockets didnt' let that bother them in a 41-0 romp against SJ-O.

-Staying in the Illini Prairie Conference, Monticello (3-0) has outscored its first three opponents 143-7, with the Sages traveling to Rantoul (1-2) tonight.
-The Eagles snapped a 19-game losing streak last Friday with a 40-20 win at Olympia, and Rantoul is not only trying to pull off the upset of the state-ranked Sages, but also obtain the program's first win streak since 2010.

-Danville (3-0) looks to keep its unbeaten start going in Big 12 play when the Vikings host Urbana (0-3), while Tuscola (3-0) travels to Shelbyville (3-0) for a key Central Illinois Conference game between two state-ranked teams in 1A.
+Steven Migut had a monster night for Unity (4-0), while SJ-O (2-2) lost its second straight game.

+Read Jim Cotter's recap from Hicks Field in Tolono on Friday night

+In Big 12 action, Danville knocked off Urbana 44-6, keeping the VIkings (4-0) unbeaten while the Tigers (0-4) are still searching for their first win.

+And in perhaps the game of the night, maybe even the season so far, Tuscola jumped up big on Shelbyville early, but then had to rally for a 47-44 road win against the Rams, keeping Tuscola's 24-game regular season win streak intact.

-For scores on all of these games and others, check out our area scoreboard below.
+For scores on other area games from Week 4, check out our scoreboard below.

 |FRIDAY, SEPT.
 15